avemuganti/FamilyCalc/README.md

   - If you had an Aunt Sally who is your mother's sister, you would type in "mother's sister" and you would receive an output of "aunt".
   - If you had a Great Uncle Herbert who is your father's mother's brother, you would input that string and get an output of "great uncle".

+I acknowledge and apologize in advance for the slightly hard-to-read code.